Sunday, February 19, 2012

 In The Pale Assassin, Elliott concentrates on developing her characters and setting the stage for what will happen in the second novel.
 The reader develops a good sense of what Paris and France was like before the Revolution.
-Like its sequel, The Pale Assassin works its way to a thrilling conclusion.
+The Pale Assassin works its way to a thrilling conclusion.

 As the situation in Paris grows increasingly violent, the Boncoeurs realize, almost too late, that they must leave for England, where they have a wealthy uncle.
 Armand decides to delay their departure until the day King Louis is to be guillotined, also the day when the royalists plan to attack and save the king.
 Julien is part of this attack, but when things do not go as planned, Armand and Julien must change their plans.
 Will they be able to get Eugenie out of Paris, out of France and more importantly away from La Fantome?!!

-The Pale Assassin is a well crafted novel which teens who love historical fiction will thoroughly enjoy.
-In addition to the suspenseful plot line, there is a touch of romantic tension that is developed further in the second book.
+The Pale Assassin is a well-crafted novel which will appeal to teens who enjoy historical fiction.
 The Pale Assassin evokes memories of Baroness Orczy's Scarlet Pimpernel series written at the turn of the last century (1905).
 It has a dashing hero, a damsel who is being blackmailed by a scoundrel all set against the backdrop of the French Revolution.
-The Pale Assassin is believable, with realistic full characters, an exciting plot line and is well written.
-Patricia Elliott has written two excellent historical novels for young adult readers.
+The Pale Assassin has believable characters, an exciting plot line and is well written.

 Book Details: